Percutaneous urinary procedures

 Percutaneous nephrostomy; Percutaneous nephrostolithotomy; PCNL; Nephrolithotomy

-Percutaneous (through the skin) urinary procedures help drain urine from your bladder and get rid of
+Percutaneous (through the skin) urinary procedures help drain urine from your kidney and get rid of kidney stones.

 Percutaneous nephrostolithotomy (or nephrolithotomy) is the passing of a special medical instrument through your skin into your kidney.
 This is done to remove kidney stones.

-Most stones pass out of the body on their own through urine.
-When they do not, your doctor may recommend these procedures.
+Most kidney stones pass out of the body on their own through urine.
+When they do not, your health care provider may recommend these procedures.

-During the procedure, you lie on your stomach on a table.
-You are given a shot of lidocaine.
+During the procedure, you will lie on your stomach on a table.
+You will be given a shot of lidocaine.
 This is the same medicine your dentist uses to numb your mouth.
-The doctor or nurse may give you medicines to help you relax and reduce pain.
+The provider may give you medicines to help you relax and reduce pain.

 If you have nephrostomy only:

 - The surgeon inserts a needle into your skin.
 Then the nephrostomy catheter is passed through the needle into your kidney.

 - You may feel pressure and discomfort when the catheter is inserted.

 - A special type of x-ray is used to make sure the catheter is in the right place.